legalize-dev/legalize-nl/nl/BWBR0006152.md

 Philosophy: Knowledge and Knowledge Development (research)

-### 3. Openbare universiteit te Amsterdam
+Regional Studies: Spaces and Places, Analysis and Intervention (research)

 Religious Symbols and Traditions (research).

-Public Administration: Institutional Change and Reform (research)
+Biomedical sciences

 A.